-For more information, see SC Revenue Ruling #03-5 as well as Section D, Question #2, of this Chapter.
+For more information, see S.C.
+Revenue Ruling #03-5 as well as Section D, Question #2, of this Chapter.

 14. I'm located in Ohio and purchase products from a manufacturer not located in South Carolina.
-The manufacturer is registered with South Carolina to collect sales tax and is charging me South Carolina sales tax.
-Do I have to pay South Carolina sales tax to the manufacturer?
+They are registered with South Carolina to collect sales tax.
+They are charging me South Carolina sales tax.
+Do I have to pay them South Carolina sales tax?